-Piran’s Exceptional Charm
+<h2″>Piran’s Exceptional Charm

 Although it’s not as busy as many other towns on the Adriatic coast, Piran does receive its fair share of visitors in summer.
 It can be crowded at times, but it’s never too much.
 The mix of foreign nationalities that explore Piran’s winding alleyways in summer adds to its liveliness.
-If, however, you’d rather have more peace and quiet during your sun-and-sea vacation, you’re advised to visit in June or September.
+If you’d rather have more peace and quiet during your sun-and-sea vacation, you’re advised to visit in June or September.

 Things To Do In Piran

 Piran is a small town.
 It’s possible to hit all highlights (see below) in just a few hours.
 This, of course, makes it an ideal day trip destination.
-However, you’re absolutely recommended to spend at least one night in town to really experience its ambiance, including an evening.
+However, you’re recommended to spend at least one night in town to experience its ambiance, including an evening.
 Using Piran as a base to explore the rest of this gorgeous region is an even better idea.
-Consider staying at Hotel Piran, which boasts a superb location right next to Tartini Square and mere steps from the waterfront.
+Consider staying at Hotel Piran, which boasts a superb location next to Tartini Square and mere steps from the waterfront.

-When you’ve covered all the tourist attractions, simply relax and bask in the town’s undeniably amazing atmosphere.
+When you’ve covered all the tourist attractions, relax and bask in the town’s undeniably fantastic atmosphere.
 Meander through the narrow alleys in the Old Town, go for a swim in the Adriatic Sea, enjoy some people-watching from a waterfront café or take a walk in the photogenic harbor.
 Again, make sure to stick around for the sunset—it can be downright phenomenal.

 Piran has essentially three major tourist attractions, which, as mentioned earlier, takes you about three hours to visit.
 This is part of the town’s charm, too—the fact that you don’t need to plan much when visiting Piran.
-Rather, you can just play it by ear and take your time exploring.
+Instead, you can play it by ear and take your time exploring.
 There’s no better or prettier place for a relaxed seaside holiday.

-Gorgeous pastel-colored buildings surround Tartini Square while a striking statue and the imposing Church of St. Peter act as prominent landmarks.
+Gorgeous pastel-colored buildings surround Tartini Square, while a striking statue and the imposing Church of St. Peter act as prominent landmarks.
 When visiting Piran, definitely grab a cup of coffee (kava in Slovenian) and take a seat at one of the many outdoor terraces.

 Cathedral Of St. George